lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 MiB Flash/RAM, with an early lasting minimum at 4/32, to now requiring 8/64 and recommending 16/128 for modern software releases {{W432}}.)

-Class 0 devices are very constrained sensor-like motes.
+Class 0 devices are very constrained, often tiny sensor nodes or tags.
 They are so severely constrained in memory and processing capabilities that most likely they will not have the resources required to communicate directly with the Internet in a secure manner (rare heroic, narrowly